xmartlabs/XLForm/README.md

 It's important to keep in mind that all the `UITableView` form modifications have to be made using the descriptors and not making modifications directly on the `UITableView`.

 Usually you may want to change the form when some value change or some row or section is added or removed.
 For this you can set the `disabled` and `hidden` properties of the rows or sections.
-For more details see [*UMake a row or section invisible depending on other rows values*](#Make a row or section invisible depending on other rows values "Using Predicates").
+For more details see [*Make a row or section invisible depending on other rows values*](#make-a-row-or-section-invisible-depending-on-other-rows-values "Using Predicates").

 In order to stay in sync with the form descriptor modifications your `XLFormViewController` subclass should override the `XLFormDescriptorDelegate` methods of 'XLFormViewController'.